jenkinsci/js-modules/README.md

 # Synchronously `require` JavaScript modules

-Asynchronously requiring external modules in an application can be a bit "ugly", requiring wrapping of code in async callbacks etc. For that reason, `jenkins-modules` supports a `require` function that can be used to synchronously `require` these external modules ala how CommonJS `require` can be used to `require` a local module (local to the application bundle).
+Asynchronously requiring external modules in an application can be a bit "ugly", requiring wrapping of code in async callbacks etc. For that reason, `jenkins-js-modules` supports a `require` function that can be used to synchronously `require` these external modules ala how CommonJS `require` can be used to `require` a local module (local to the application bundle).